OctoQuinn/OctoEverywhere-Api-Docs/docs/App-Connection-Overview.md

 1) The user deletes their OctoEverywhere account.
 2) The user removes the printer from their account.
 3) The user revokes the App Connection from the OctoEverywhere website.
+4) The user's account downgrades from being a supporter.

 You can use the OctoEverywhere APIs described below to query OctoEverywhere for the state an App Connection at anytime.